 When satisfied everything is in order, there is one final procedure every hunter should take in order to maximize their chances of making a successful kill shot: sighting in the rifle scope.

 Selecting the right scope is important.
 Websites like Gun Gods specialize in outfitting hunters with the proper scope to match the gun you have and the type of hunting you do.
-You can take a look at some of their optics tests at Gun Gods.

 Some hunters choose not to hunt with a scope.
 Why is hard to understand.
 There are many advantages in using a rifle scope in the field versus hunting without a scope.
 For instance:

 1. Your accuracy is improved: When an animal is within range, the accuracy of your shot is of top importance.
 A missed shot usually means a missed opportunity.
 The noise of the shot will usually startle the targeted animal into flight, eliminating a chance for a second shot.

 A scope will increase the accuracy of distance shooting immensely.
 Granted, scopes can be a hindrance when the animal suddenly appears within a few yards of your blind.
 That situation can still be handled with a scoped rifle through experience and practice.
 In reality, most professionals and experienced individuals always use a rifle scope all the time. .

 2. Your rifle range is increased: One of the biggest fears hunters have out in the field is facing a charging animal.
 The fear or rush of adrenaline will make you want to run away from danger.
 Rifle scopes increase the rifle range.
 The increased range gives you more time to think of the best action to take without panicking.
 If shooting a charging bear or wolf is your only option, with a scope, you have time to shoot again even after missing on your first or even second try.